 - Danish education 3 is for students who have a medium educational background - at least 12 years of schooling.

 How do I register for the Certified Danish education Online?

-Learn more or register by filling out the form below, calling A2Bs coordinator Marina: (+45) 70 26 61 00 or sending an email to firstname.lastname@example.org - then she will contact you to clarify further about your referral from the municipality, visitation interview, and when to start.send an email to A2Bs coordinator marina
+Learn more or register by filling out the form below, calling A2Bs coordinator Marina: (+45) 70 26 61 00, or sending an email to firstname.lastname@example.org - then she will contact you to clarify further about your referral from the municipality, visitation interview, and when to start.send an email to our coordinator

 Sådan foregår danskuddannelsen Online hos A2B

 Selve undervisningen er den samme som i et klasseværelse på A2Bs sprogcenter.
 Du skal arbejde med emner, grammatik, skrivning, mundtlighed, lytning og læsning.
 Du har løbende samtaler med underviseren omkring din danskuddannelse og din progression.

 Undervisningen foregår på Microsoft Teams, så som deltager hos A2B skal du downloade programmet til din computer inden undervisningen.
 For at følge undervisningen trykker du på linket, som du har modtaget af underviseren forud for undervisningen.